-As the majority of dog lovers know, canine companionship brings with it joy, happiness, and yes sometimes, a few odd or frustrating behaviors.
-Some of the things your dog does, such as chasing his tail for hours on end or barking at things that are not there, can deliver plenty of laughs and are relatively harmless, but what about the specific behaviors that can potentially be problematic or even unintentionally cause an injury, like nibbling or nipping?
+The majority of dog lovers know that canine companionship brings with it joy, happiness, and yes sometimes, a few odd or frustrating behaviors.
+Some of the things your dog does, like chasing his tail for hours on end or barking at things that are not there, can deliver plenty of laughs and are relatively harmless, but what about the specific behaviors that can potentially be problematic or even unintentionally cause an injury, like nibbling or nipping?

 Aside from being just your average weird dog behavior, there can be several different, but legitimate, reasons for nibbling, gnawing, biting, and mouthing habits.
 So, why does my dog nibble on me?

 When a dog nibbles you, he views it as affection, playing, and exploring.
 Nibbling behavior is more common in puppies as they are investing the world around them.
 In addition, puppies go through a teething phase, and nibbling helps relieve their irritated gums.